 Jumpstart your children’s college education by investing in 529 savings plans for your child’s education as early as possible.
 This will lessen your debt burden and potentially lessen theirs as well.
-About one-third of student loan debtors say they were late paying their bill at least once in 2017.
+About two in ten adults who took out student loans were behind in payments according to the latest figures.

-Plan to get the more attractive federal loans.
-Apply for scholarships, grants and work-study programs.
-Most importantly, make sure you and your children understand how to repay yours and their obligations on time.
+Plan to get the more attractive federal loans before seeking loans from private banks.
+Apply for scholarships, grants, and work-study programs.
+Most importantly, make sure you and your children understand how to repay your obligations on time.

 Buying A Home

 Before actively looking to buy a home, make sure to check your credit reports first to see what kind of financial shape you are in.
 Make sure it becomes a regular part of your life to habitually check your credit reports and score.
-It is not uncommon to find errors or issues which can be corrected but it takes time.
+You may be able to raise your credit score and obtain a lower interest rate.
+Also, it is not uncommon to find errors or issues which can be corrected but it takes time.
 You should deal with it quickly.

 Consider 15 year fixed mortgages vs. 30 year fixed mortgages

-When buying a home, consider opting for a shorter term mortgage as your total cost will be lower.
+When buying a home, consider opting for a shorter-term mortgage as your total cost will be lower and ends sooner.

-Let’s use an example to illlustrate what your mortgage costs will be:
+Let’s use an example to illustrate what your mortgage costs will be:

 Recent rates from NERDWALLET’s mortgage calculator produce these numbers:

-The 15 year mortgage rate is 3.4%, and you will be paying a higher monthly amount (principal and interest) of $4,544 versus the lower monthly amount of $3,092 based on a 30 year 4.1% mortgage interest rate.
-The higher rate for the longer 30 year period is expected.
+The 15-year mortgage rate is 3.4%, and you will be paying a higher monthly amount (principal and interest) of $4,544 versus the lower monthly amount of $3,092 based on a 30 year 4.1% mortgage interest rate.
+You should expect a higher rate for the longer 30 year period.
 These rates are pretty attractive.